-Surgery -- as a last resort -- may help some patients with very severe COPD.
+Surgery, as a last resort, may help some patients with very severe COPD.
 Coverage for such procedures varies among insurance carriers.
 A major drawback is that patients must be in good enough health to undergo major surgery.
 By the time COPD is advanced, however, this is usually not the case.
 As a result, surgery cannot help most COPD patients.

 The three available surgical options that are appropriate for some patients with COPD are lung transplantation, lung-volume reduction surgery, and bullectomy.

 Candidates.
-The best candidates are under age 65 and have severe heart and lung disease, with a life expectancy of less than 18 months.
+The best candidates are under age 65 and have severe lung disease, with a life expectancy of less than 18 months.
 However, lung transplantation is becoming more out of favor for patients with end-stage COPD because it is unclear whether it provides a "useful" quality of life.